· 9 min read · LinkedIn

 Phase 3: Attendee Advocacy (From First Registration)

 This is where LinkedIn event marketing gets truly powerful.
-Instead of marketing to your audience, your audience markets for you.
+Instead of marketing to your audience, your audience markets for you through social sharing.

 How It Works